 The link below points to a file that contains the source data to this indicator's graph and any additional data.
 The file is in comma separated (csv) format and intended to be opened in spreadsheet software.

-The graph shows that the unemployment rate in the Waikato region is the same as the overall unemployment rate in New Zealand.
+The graph below shows the most recent unemployment rate in the Waikato region is lower than the overall unemployment rate in New Zealand.
+Waikato unemployment in the March quarter is the lowest it's ever been since the current series began in 1991.

 The next chart shows a breakdown for the eleven territorial authorities within the Waikato region.
 This data is sourced from the 2013 Census of Population and Dwellings so the Waikato region and New Zealand unemployment rates (7.5 and 7.1 per cent respectively) are slightly different to HLFS measurements.